jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Snyk-AI-Generated-Code-Security-Report-2023.md

-SNY KR EPORT
+S N Y K R E P O R T
 Must Change
 Their Approach
-56\.4% say insecure AI suggestions are common but few have changed processes to improve AI security.
+56\.4% say insecure AI suggestions are common — but few have changed processes to improve AI security.
 AI Code, Security, and Trust:
 Organizations
 In a short period of time, AI code completion tools have gained significant market penetration.
 In our survey of 537 software engineering and security team members and leaders, 96% of teams use AI coding